 Surgery to the lymph nodes

-Sentinel lymph node biopsy is widely used for people whose tests before surgery show no evidence of the lymph nodes containing cancer cells.
-It identifies whether the first lymph node(or nodes) is clear of cancer cells.
-If it is, this usually means the other nodes are clear too, so no more will need to be removed.
+Sentinel lymph node biopsy is widely used if tests before surgery show no evidence of the lymph nodes containing cancer cells.
+It identifies whether the sentinel lymph node(s) (the first lymph node(s) that the cancer cells are most likely to spread to) are clear of cancer cells.
+If clear, this usually means the other nodes are clear too, so no more will need to be removed.

-If the results of the sentinel lymph node biopsy show that the first node or nodes are affected, you may be recommended to have further surgery or radiotherapy to the remaining lymph nodes may be recommended.
+If the results of the sentinel lymph node biopsy show that the first node or nodes are affected, more surgery or radiotherapy to the remaining lymph nodes may be recommended.

-- hormone therapy
+- hormone (endocrine) therapy

-- targeted therapy.
+- targeted (biological) therapies